Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Formulation of reduced problems and illustrative examples

 \section{Formulation of reduced problems and illustrative examples}

 The facial reduction algorithm for SDP (Algorithm~\ref{alg:frDual}) identifies a face of $\mathbb{S}^n_{+}$ that can be used to formulate an equivalent SDP.
-In this section, we show how to formulate this SDP and then give simple examples illustrating the basic steps of Algorithm~\ref{alg:frDual}.
-In these examples, we also modify Algorithm~\ref{alg:frDual} to use approximations in the manner described in Section~\ref{sec:approach}.
+In this section, we give simple examples illustrating the basic steps of Algorithm~\ref{alg:frDual} when modified to use approximations as described in Section~\ref{sec:approach}.
+We also prove sparsity can be preserved when certain approximations are used (Proposition~\ref{prop:sparsity}).